MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 # Open questions

-Do we have enough arguments for choosing prefix sum over custom data structures?
-Or maybe we could implement the custom datastructure rendering approach first, and later implement the prefix sum approach, and then give the option to the user to switch to the prefix sum rendering?
-(See the "Custom datastructures instead of prefix sum" section.)
+Is it ok that the order within a peer group will be determined by hashes that might be hard to keep stable between versions?

-We should check that there is correct parallelization inside window partitions, see above.
+We should check that there is correct parallelization inside window partitions.

 How to have automated performance tests?
 How can we check in Testdrive that some materialized view (that has window functions) is being updated fast enough?
 (This is not critical for the first version; we'll use manual performance tests.)